IBM/MAX-Image-Segmenter-Web-App/README.md

 # Flow

 1. User submits image using the web app UI
-2. MAX Model API porcesses image and returns JSON response
+2. MAX Model API processes image and returns JSON response
-3. Web App uses JSON response to crop objects from image and display them to user
+3. Web app uses JSON response to crop objects from image and display them to user
 4. User interacts with object segments from uploaded images using web app UI

 # Installation Steps